This post may contain affiliate links. Please read my disclosure policy.

 Tips

 - You can use any kind of tomatoes for the bruschetta.
-I just love the way grape tomatoes look when they're sliced in half and they have very little seeds inside so that they don't give off too much moisture.
-If you're using another kind of tomato (beefsteak, heirloom, etc.) you'll likely need to remove the seeds and guts from the inside of the tomato and then chop or dice it up.
-If you leave the seeds and guts inside, you'll end up with a very wet bruschetta with a diluted flavor.
+I just love the way grape tomatoes and cherry tomatoes look when they’re sliced in half and they have very little seeds inside so that they don’t give off too much moisture.
+If you’re using another kind of tomato (beefsteak, heirloom, etc.) you’ll likely need to remove the seeds and guts from the inside of the tomato and then chop or dice it up.
+If you leave the seeds and guts inside, you’ll end up with a very wet bruschetta with a diluted flavor.
 Removing the seeds and guts allows the olive oil and balsamic marinade to really shine.

-- Depending on the size of your chicken breast, you may want to cut it in half lengthwise, so that it cooks quicker.
-Or if you're using large breasts, you may need to pop them in a 400-degree oven to finish cooking until their internal temperature reaches 165 degrees.
-Chicken tenders also work great in this recipe as well.
-Since they're smaller, they'll cook faster right in the pan.
+- Depending on the size of your chicken breasts, you may want to cut it in half lengthwise, so that it cooks quicker.
+Or if you’re using large breasts, you may need to pop them in a 400-degree oven to finish cooking until their internal temperature reaches 165 degrees.
+Chicken tenders also work great in this dish as well.
+Since they’re smaller, they’ll cook faster right in the pan.

-- You can make the tomato bruschetta a few hours before serving, but I wouldn't recommend making it much further in advance.
-As the tomatoes sit, they will continue to release juices and if the bruschetta mixture sits for more than a few hours, it will accumulate a considerable amount of moisture, and the balsamic vinegar will begin to break the tomatoes down.
+- As the tomatoes sit, they will continue to release juices and if the bruschetta mixture sits for more than a few hours, it will accumulate a considerable amount of moisture, and the balsamic vinegar will begin to break the tomatoes and balsamic vinegar down.

 Bruschetta Chicken Pasta